-- Training of volunteers in survey techniques, plant reintroductions and pollinator baiting.
+- Training of volunteers in survey techniques and plant reintroductions.

-- Community participation and education in an endangered plant reintroduction - an important element of reintroduction success as it engenders local ownership and ongoing interest in the species and surrounding habitat.
+Community participation and education in an endangered plant reintroduction is an important element of reintroduction success, as it engenders local ownership and ongoing interest in the species and surrounding habitat.

 Left: Caladenia audasii growing in the wild.
 (Photo: Julie Whitfield).
-Right: Caladenia audasii germinations in the RBGV Orchid Conservation Program laboratory.
-(Photo: Noushka Reiter).
+Right: C. audasii germinations in the RBGV Orchid Conservation Program laboratory.
+(Photo: Noushka Reiter)